2019 Purdue Boilermakers football team

 The 2019 Purdue Boilermakers football team represented Purdue University during the 2019 NCAA Division I FBS football season.
 The Boilermakers played their home games at Ross–Ade Stadium in West Lafayette, Indiana and competed in the West Division of the Big Ten Conference.
 They were led by third-year head coach Jeff Brohm.
 They finished the season 4–8, 3–6 in Big Ten play to finish in a tie for fifth place in the West Division.

-Previous season

-The 2018 Boilermakers team finished the season at 6–7, 5–4 in Big Ten play to finish in a tie for second in the West Division.
-They were invited to the Music City Bowl where they were defeated by Auburn.
-The season was highlighted by a dominant, upset home victory over then-No. 2 Ohio State by a score of 49–20, which proved to be the Buckeyes' only loss on the year.

 Preseason

 Coaching changes

 Purdue cornerbacks coach Derrick Jackson and tight ends coach Mark Tommerdahl both left to take jobs at Northern Illinois and Texas Tech respectively in early February 2019.
 Purdue announced the hiring of Greg Brown as cornerbacks coach on February 21.
 He previously was the secondary coach at Auburn for two seasons.
 Head coach Jeff Brohm also announced the promotion of former Purdue quality control assistant Ryan Wallace to be the new tight ends coach.